ProReNata/VueRestResource/README.md

 #### Update
 `Resource.update(id, obj)`

-Param 1: Number: id to update
+Param 1: _Number_, the id of the model you want to update.
-Param 2: /: New Value
+Param 2: _Object_, the object/model you want to update.

 Updates the server.
 Updates the store.